sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph.md

 In order to prevent queries which must travel a large distance over the commit graph before finding a visible upload from timing out or affecting the stability of the database, we still keep a hard limit on the number of commits we will visit during the graph traversal.
 The benefit of this limit is stability to the Sourcegraph instance by limiting the maximum load a single query can put on the database.
 The downside is that there are many shapes of commit graphs and data markers that will fail to find a visible upload, even if the distance is not too large.

 Since we stopped tracking distance to increase the number of duplicate rows, we no longer have a limit on _distance_, but on the number of total commits.
-This means that one query will travel a smaller distance on a commit graph with a large number of merge commits and a larger distance on a commit graph that is mostly linear.
+This means that one query will travel a smaller distance on a commit graph with a large number of merge commits, and a larger distance on a commit graph that is mostly linear.

 Another issue is high commit velocity.
 Suppose that we have a hard limit of viewing 50 commits.
 We will then be able to look (approximately) 25 commits in a single direction.
 If the process for uploading LSIF data only happens every 50 commits, on average, then there will be pockets of commits that cannot see far enough to spot a relative commit with an upload.
-This turns out to be common in the case of large development teams working on single repository.
+This turns out to be common in the case of large development teams working on a single repository.

 In this circumstance, bounded traversals are a fundamental design flaw.
 In order to get rid of this constraint, we turn to a technique that was very successful in the past: index the result of the queries out of band.
 This technique forms the basis of our search: we create a series of n-gram indexes over source text so we can quickly look inside text documents.
 This technique also forms the basis of our code intelligence: we create [indexes](https://microsoft.github.io/language-server-protocol/specifications/lsif/0.5.0/specification) that contain the answers to all the relevant language server queries that could be made about code at a particular revision.